lyhbio/HN-DRES/README.md

 ~~~~~

 ## File tree
-Click the "tree file" button to expand and collapse the file tree.
+Click the 'file tree' button to expand or collapse the file tree, presenting a hierarchical view of the directory's files and folders, facilitating easy content navigation.
 <details>
-  <summary>tree file</summary>
+  <summary>file tree</summary>

 ```plaintext
 HN-DRES-main